The-OpenROAD-Project/OpenLane/README.md

 # Setting up the PDK: skywater-pdk

-- Clone and build one skywwater-pdk variant(s) inside the pdks directory:
+- Clone and build one skywater-pdk variant(s) inside the pdks directory:
     - To setup one variant only

     ```bash